-- Step 3: Register for the Conference - Conference registration and registration fees can be arranged through the CEA prior to the conference date.
+- Conference registration and registration fees can be arranged through the CEA prior to the conference date.
 Registration fees are paid directly by LACERS with no out-ofpocket expenses for the traveler; - Under State and City gift laws, complimentary conferences or conference-related events could be considered gifts.
-LACERS will evaluate the circumstances with the assistance of the City Ethics Commission and may be required to pay a pro-rata share of conference expenses provided by the hosting organization. - Or, after the fact, submit a receipt showing a zero balance as proof of payment.

-Provide desired flight numbers, dates, and times to the CEA.
+LACERS will evaluate the circumstances with the assistance of the City Ethics Commission and may be required to pay a pro-rata share of conference expenses provided by the hosting organization. - Or, after the fact, submit a receipt showing a zero balance as proof of payment. - Step 4: Book flight - Provide desired flight numbers, dates, and times to the CEA.
 The CEA will book the flight.
 The City's travel service will also provide a flight credit if the traveler is unable to fly and proper notification is given.